 Anxiety and depression-related symptoms may take different forms depending on age, gender, socialization, cultural background, and personal differences unique to each individual.
 For example, in men, anxiety and depression can manifest as anger, irritability, and reckless behavior.
 Women might be more likely to exhibit symptoms like feelings of worthlessness, guilt, and persistent fatigue.
 Symptoms can vary in children and young adults from separation anxiety and clinginess to defiant behavior and trouble in school.

 While mental illness varies from person to person, there are a few common signs of depression in men, women, and non-binary individuals, as well as psychosomatic symptoms to look for.
-The following are symptoms often shared between anxiety and depressive disorders.
+The following are common symptoms of anxiety and depressive disorders.

 Excessive worrying can be a common symptom of anxiety which may also occur with depression.
 While some worry may be a regular part of everyday life, people going through anxiety experience excessive worry, including about subjects that others might not find significant.
 These worries are often intrusive and can affect your thoughts and emotions even when you try multiple techniques to avoid them.